Machaieie/Contact_List/README.md

    - Clone this repository to your local development environment.

 3. **Database Configuration:**
    - The application uses a database to store contacts.
-Make sure to configure the connection in `Web.config`.
+Make sure to configure the connection in `Program.cs`.

 4. **Running the Application:**
    - Open the project in your preferred IDE (such as Visual Studio).